olivierots/Ecommerce-Website-Deployment-Shell-Script/README.md

 # shell-script-project-deploy-ecommerce-website

-## ----- E-Commerce Application deployment using a shell script ----- ##
+# E-Commerce Application deployment using a shell script #

 ```
-This is a fictional online store that sells electronic devices
+This is a fictional online store that sells electronic devices.
+Its a LAMP
-Its a LAMP stack application deployed on a single Linux server (Centos) node with Apache server and uses MariaDB database & PHP.
+stack application deployed on a single Linux server (Centos) node with
+Apache server and uses MariaDB database & PHP.

 ```
 The script does the following: